Vishal-46/Vishal-46/README.md

 # 👋 Hi, I'm Vishal!

-A passionate **AI & Data Science student** with a relentless drive to innovate and create solutions that inspire! 💡
+A passionate **Artificial Intelligence & Data Science student** with a relentless drive to innovate and create solutions that inspire! 💡
 I believe in crushing limits, taking risks, and shaping the future through **game development**, **technology**, and **creative ideas**.

 ---